Create magical mini fairy doors to add a fun optical illusion to your tiny garden.

 If needed, use painter’s tape on the mirror to mark where you need to place the balsa wood pieces.

 Start with the outer frame, ensuring it is square before securing the glue.
-Glue-gun glue is not a permanent bond and can be peeled off if you make a mistake.
+Heated glue dispenser glue is not a permanent bond and can be peeled off if you make a mistake.
 More permanent glues are not as kind.
 Yes, I know that was redundant.

 Because my mirror is round, I opted to frame it in more balsa wood to look like a wooden wall.

 I blended a combination of brown, yellow, and white paints for the wood paint.

 Step 5 – Add a door handle and hinges

 I used a little metal fish charm as a door handle and mounted it by gluing it to two small beads.